 Police issued a total of 109 citations and warnings during the operation.

 Speeding: 71(Highest speed 116 MPH, second highest 97 MPH)

-Driving While License Invalid: 1
+Driving While License Invalid: 2

-Child Safety Seat: 2
+Child Not in Safety Seat: 2

 Other/Misc.
-Violations: 10
+Violations: 7

 As a reminder, the Texas Transportation Code requires drivers nearing stopped emergency vehicles with lights activated to change lanes or slowdown by 20 MPH below the speed limit.
 Failing to take these actions endangers personnel who provide critical and life-saving services.